 For taint analysis, the complete source code of the application is transformed into an abstract graph model that enables efficient data flow analysis.
 The data flow of user input (sources such as a GET and POST parameter) is traced throughout the complete code base, including the boundaries of files, functions, classes, and methods.
 Whenever user input flows into a security sensitive operation (e.g. a SQL query or a file access) an attacker could manipulate this operation and thus a security vulnerability is reported (e.g. a SQL injection or path traversal vulnerability).
 Input sanitization or validation is recognized to prevent false positives.

 A taint analysis can only work as precise as its underlying abstract model is.
 Different programming languages have different features, behaviors, and pitfalls.
 RIPS tailors its awarded analysis algorithms specifically to each programming language.
 It simulates all language-specific features and characteristics in order to generate the most precise and efficient model possible.
 Specifically dynamic programming languages such as PHP are known for their typing issues and pitfall-prone built-in features that are precisely simulated.
 As a result, RIPS detects even complex and subtle security issues that generic solutions miss.
+Further, it can even generate a fixed code line to automatically remediate vulnerabilities.

 Other SAST vendors use one generic model for multiple programming languages.
 While this can work for similar languages such as C and Java - the languages originally targeted by the vendors - this fails when dynamic scripting languages such as PHP are added later to the same model.
 The language-specific details which are often the root cause of modern vulnerabilities are lost in the generic abstraction layer used for fundamentally different languages.
 As a result, critical security vulnerabilities are missed and many false positives occur.
 Further, the analysis takes multiple hours or even days to complete which is impractical for continuous testing.